 PS: On top of all the troubles of the NGO Forum, at the closing ceremony, the delegates had to listen for over two hours to a speech by Fidel Castro.
 We are offended by the fact that one of the worst dictators in the contemporary world, particularly notorious for gross violations of human rights, was invited to address this world gathering of non-governmental organizations.
 Listening to Fidel speak, we only had to wonder why the organizers had failed to invite Alexander Lukashenko, Turkmenbashi, Saddam Hussein, or the Taliban regime.

-List of NGOs who have endorsed the statement: Women's Rights Center (Armenia), "Millenium" Association for Education and Research (Armenia), Czech Helsinki Committee (Czech Republic), Globea Transborder Initiative for Tolerance and Human Rights (Czech Republic), Legal Information Center for Human Rights (Estonia), Institute for Refugee and Minority Problems (Georgia), Center for Development and Cooperation-Center for Pluralism (Georgia), Georgian Young Lawyers Association (Georgia), Legal and Information Service "Dialogue" (Kazakhstan), Youth Human Rights Group (Kyrgyzstan), Latvian Center for Human Rights and Ethnic Studies (Latvia), Lithuanian Center for Human Rights (Lithuania), Association for Democratic Initiative (Macedonia), Helsinki Citizens Assembly of Moldova (Moldova), Youth Helsinki Citizens Assembly of Moldova (Moldova), Helsinki Foundation for Human Rights (Poland), "Never Again" Association (Poland), Midrasz Association (Poland), Jagielonian University Human Rights Center (Poland), Liga Pro Europa (Romania), Romanian Helsinki Committee (Romania), Center for Development of Democracy and Human Rights (Russia), Institute for Independent Sociological Studies (Russia), Moscow Helsinki Group (Russia), Information and Research Center "Panorama" (Russia), Roma National-Cultural Autonomy (Russia), Stavropol Regional Human Rights Center (Russia), Minority Rights Group of the Saint Petersburg Association of Scientists and Scholars (Russia), International Society of Meschetien Turks "Vatan" (Russia), Anti-Defamation League (Russia), Youth Human Rights Movement (Russia), Harold and Selma Lights Center for Human Rights Advocacy (Russia), The Youth Center for Human Rights and Legal Culture (Russia), Human Rights Center "Memorial" (Russia), Antifascist Youth Action (Russia), Foundation for Civil Society (Russia), Civic Assistance for Refugees (Russia), Citizens' Watch (Russia), Icumbi Society (Russia), African Unity (Russia), Center for Environmental Public Advocacy (Slovakia), Minority Rights Group Slovakia (Slovakia), Project Schola (Slovakia), Center for Legal Analysis (Slovakia), Romani Legal Defense Agency (Slovakia), "Hayot Jollazi" (Uzbekistan), Humanitarian Law Center (Yugoslavia), Helsinki Committee for Human Rights (Serbia), European Roma Rights Center, International Romani Union, International Institute of Peace (Austria), Hill Watch Human Rights Forum (Bangladesh), B'nai Brith (Canada), The United Nations Association of Denmark (Denmark), Society for Threatened Peoples (Germany), Indigenous/Tribal Peoples Development Centre (India), Sangarsh Karnataka Dalith Samithi (India), Centre for Organisation, Research and Education (India), Indonesia Anti-Discrimination Movement (Indonesia), Italian Helsinki Committee (Italy), Poovulagin Nanbargal (Malaysia), Magenta Foundation (the Netherlands), Swedish Helsinki Committee (Sweden), The United Nations Associations of Sweden (Sweden), Expo Foundation (Sweden), Swedish NGO Foundation for Human Rights (Sweden), Save the Children (Sweden), Society for Threatened Peoples (Switzerland), Mohajis Quami Movement (United Kingdom), Human Rights Documentation Center (USA), International League for Human Rights (USA), Jacob Blaustein Institute for Human Rights (USA), South Asia Human Rights Documentation Centre, Asian Indigenous and Tribal Peoples Network, Simon Wiesenthal Center, World Federation of Trade Unions, NGOs' Coordinating Committee of Human Rights, European Union of Public Relations, UN Watch.
+Women's Rights Center (Armenia), "Millennium" Association for Education and Research (Armenia), Belarussian Gipsy Diaspora (Belarus), Czech Helsinki Committee (Czech Republic), Globea Transborder Initiative for Tolerance and Human Rights (Czech Republic), Dzeno Foundation (Czech Republic), Legal Information Center for Human Rights (Estonia), Institute for Refugee and Minority Problems (Georgia), Center for Development and Cooperation-Center for Pluralism (Georgia), Georgian Young Lawyers Association (Georgia), Hungarian Helsinki Committee (Hungary), Legal and Information Service "Dialogue" (Kazakhstan), Youth Human Rights Group (Kyrgyzstan), Latvian Center for Human Rights and Ethnic Studies (Latvia), Lithuanian Center for Human Rights (Lithuania), Association for Democratic Initiative (Macedonia), Helsinki Citizens Assembly of Moldova (Moldova), Youth Helsinki Citizens Assembly of Moldova (Moldova), Helsinki Foundation for Human Rights (Poland), "Never Again" Association (Poland), Midrasz Association (Poland), Jagielonian University Human Rights Center (Poland), Liga Pro Europa (Romania), Romanian Helsinki Committee (Romania), Center for Development of Democracy and Human Rights (Russia), Institute for Independent Sociological Studies (Russia), Moscow Helsinki Group (Russia), Information and Research Center "Panorama" (Russia), Roma National-Cultural Autonomy (Russia), Stavropol Regional Human Rights Center (Russia), Minority Rights Group of the Saint Petersburg Association of Scientists and Scholars (Russia), International Society of Meschetian Turks "Vatan" (Russia), Anti-Defamation League - Russia (Russia), Youth Human Rights Movement (Russia), Harold and Selma Lights Center for Human Rights Advocacy (Russia), The Youth Center for Human Rights and Legal Culture (Russia), Human Rights Center "Memorial" (Russia), Antifascist Youth Action (Russia), Foundation for Civil Society (Russia), Civic Assistance for Refugees (Russia), Citizens' Watch (Russia), Icumbi Society (Russia), African Unity (Russia), Center for Environmental Public Advocacy (Slovakia), Minority Rights Group - Slovakia (Slovakia), Project Schola (Slovakia), Center for Legal Analysis (Slovakia), Romani Legal Defense Agency (Slovakia), "Hayot Jollazi" (Uzbekistan), Humanitarian Law Center (Yugoslavia), Helsinki Committee for Human Rights (Serbia), European Roma Rights Center, International Romani Union, International Institute of Peace (Austria), Hill Watch Human Rights Forum (Bangladesh), B'nai Brith (Canada), The United Nations Association of Denmark (Denmark), Society for Threatened Peoples (Germany), Indigenous/Tribal Peoples Development Centre (India), Sangarsh Karnataka Dalith Samithi (India), Centre for Organisation, Research and Education (India), Indonesia Anti-Discrimination Movement (Indonesia), Italian Helsinki Committee (Italy), Poovulagin Nanbargal (Malaysia), Magenta Foundation (the Netherlands), Swedish Helsinki Committee (Sweden), The United Nations Associations of Sweden (Sweden), Expo Foundation (Sweden), Swedish NGO Foundation for Human Rights (Sweden), Save the Children (Sweden), Society for Threatened Peoples (Switzerland), Mohajis Quami Movement (United Kingdom), Human Rights Documentation Center (USA), International League for Human Rights (USA), Jacob Blaustein Institute for Human Rights (USA), South Asia Human Rights Documentation Centre, Asian Indigenous and Tribal Peoples Network, Simon Wiesenthal Center, World Federation of Trade Unions, NGOs' Coordinating Committee of Human Rights, European Union of Public Relations, UN Watch.